 - Hiking on one of many Rails-to-Trails in Indiana County

-Where to Eat in Indiana, PA
+Restaurants in Indiana, PA

-With so many great places to eat around Indiana, PA, a couple days just wasn’t enough time.
+With so many great places to eat around Indiana, PA, a couple of days just wasn’t enough time.
 In addition to the great restaurants, the locally owned coffee shops in Indiana, PA far exceeded my expectations.
 Not only did they have really good coffee, but they were all very kid-friendly.
 (So much that I would consider the coffee shops attractions for families in themselves!)

 You may recognize the name of this coffee shop given its locations all over Pittsburgh.
 You may not realize though, that Commonplace actually started in Indiana, the town that the owners and their family call home.
 They treat coffee like an art form here, and everything I saw served from the barista looked almost too good to drink.
 (My cold brew coffee was also perfect for a hot day!)